 - Applicants to the Studio Art program are invited to contact the Department of Visual Arts to plan a portfolio submission process that coordinates with your regional academic schedule.

-You are invited to contact us as soon as possible at email@example.com
+- You are invited to contact us as soon as possible.
+Please contact Amy Friend, Chair of the Department of Visual Arts.

 Please remember that the notice from the Department of the successful completion of the portfolio review is not the same thing as an offer of admission.
 You must still receive an offer of admission from the University.
 For more information about the portfolio submission process.